fluffos/fluffos/docs/build.md

 ## Environment

-It is highly recommend to use the latest ubuntu LTS version (current 18.04 LTS),
+It is highly recommend to use the latest ubuntu LTS version (current 18.04 LTS), to build either version of the driver.

 v2017 currently supports ubuntu 14.04+, centos 7+, CYGWIN 64.
 BSD & OSX still has issues.